fyne-io/docs.fyne.io/content/docs/explore/dialogs.md

 ### Confirm

-Ask for conformation of an action.
+Ask for confirmation of an action.

 {{% dialog name="confirm" %}}